2gatherproject/decentralized-social-apps-guide/README.md

 * [DIDComm](https://github.com/decentralized-identity/didcomm-messaging) - The purpose of DIDComm Messaging is to provide a secure, private communication methodology built atop the decentralized design of DIDs (see below).
 Intended to work over any transport.
 Here is an official working [demo](https://github.com/decentralized-identity/didcomm-demo).
 * [Enigma](https://enigma.co/) - Secure "secret contract" protocol extended from Ethereum.
 Founders of [Secret Network](https://scrt.network/)
 * [Ethereum blockchain](https://www.ethereum.org/)
 * [Farcaster](https://github.com/farcasterxyz/protocol) - Farcaster is a community-created protocol for building decentralized social applications.
 Developers can use Farcaster to build new, decentralized social networks, letting the protocol deal with the hard problems of managing user identities and data.
 Users can create a new account that they control and sign up to use any of these applications.
 Users are always in control of their data and identity and can switch freely between applications.
+Information about [Farcaster Frames](https://blog.spindl.xyz/p/why-farcaster-frames-are-important).
 * [Fluid Framework](https://fluidframework.com/docs/) - for managing state for collaborative decentralized apps.
 Requires servers for operation.
 * [Gun](https://github.com/amark/gun) - P2P CRDT protocol implementation
 * [Holochain](https://holochain.org/)